Be Patient. Order in process.

 3. Fully-Customizable

 Wooden doors can easily be altered to fit a homeowner’s style preferences and needs.
-It can be anything from a matching wall or jamb color or something more technical like door opening or track/hinge system requirements.
+It can be anything from a matching wall or door jamb color or something more technical like door opening or track/hinge system requirements.

 Unlike steel doors or doors made of artificial materials like fiberglass, which are extremely difficult (or impossible) to alter, hardwood doors can be stained and painted, allowing this process to be repeated over time with a little sanding and re-staining or repainting the door.
 This allows homeowners to easily change door styles to match home renovation style without the need to invest in an entirely new door.